 Prerequisite: PSYC 100.
 A survey of the biological, lifespan development, socialization, personality attributes, mental health factors, and special considerations associated with gender.
+The aim is to apply knowledge of cultural and historical influences relating to gender.
+Topics include conceptions of gender, gender roles, and gender similarities and differences.

-PSYC 341 Introduction to Memory and Cognition (3)
+PSYC 341 Memory and Cognition (3)

 Prerequisite: PSYC 100.
-Recommended: STAT 225 (or PSYC 200) and PSYC 305.
-An introduction to basic models, methods of research, and findings in the fields of memory, problem solving, and language.
-Applications as well as theory are explored.
+Recommended: PSYC 300.
+An introduction to basic models; methods of research; and findings in the fields of memory, problem solving, and language.
+The objective is to apply knowledge of cognitive processes to a variety of situations including organizational and educational settings.
+Both applications and theory are explored.